Skip to content

 2_4_2_3_Dependencies_between_Master_and_Slave

-Figure 8: Dependencies between Master and Slave
+Figure 8: Dependencies Between Master and Slave

 The table below shows the set of objects given for the master VFSM specification.
-Based on those objects, again, a set of input and output names can be defined.
+Based on those objects, a set of input and output names can again be defined.

 Object NameObject TypeDescription